-Initiated from the Spice Islands of Indonesia, It production spread its wings across the world with South India, the Caribbean Islands, and Malaysia being the primary producers today.
+Initiated in the Spice Islands of Indonesia, Its production spread its wings worldwide, with South India, the Caribbean Islands, and Malaysia being the primary producers today.

-Myristica fragrans is the only tropical tree that yields two kinds of spices - Nutmeg and mace.
+Myristica fragrans the only tropical tree that yields two kinds of spices - Nutmeg and mace.

-Mace is a red, lacy aril or seed cover, known for its simple taste and orange tinge that transmits to its dishes.
+Mace is a red, lacy aril or seed cover, known for its simple taste and orange tinge to its dishes.

 Adding a little bit of it to soups, meat, stews, and even desserts can elevate your dish's flavor and aroma.